Cheap Theatre Tickets

 While these sites also sell full-price tickets, you can often grab a bargain.
 Though as always, before buying from a seller you don't recognise, check reviews on a site such as Trustpilot to make sure it's legit.

-We cover all these below in more detail, but if any of the following grabs your attention straightaway, here are quick links to some of our top tips: cheap tickets for under-30s£5 Shakespeare's Globe tickets£10-£15 West End ticket lotteriestop secret 'free' ticket schemes and how to bag cheap seats by queuing on the day.
+Once you've found the cheapest price using the sites above, check if you can beat it with the tips in this guide.
+These include cheap tickets for under-30s£5 Shakespeare's Globe tickets£10-£15 West End ticket lotteriestop secret 'free' ticket schemes and how to bag cheap seats by queuing on the day.

 2. Open to anything?
 Join free ticket schemes

 If you're happy to see whatever comes your way, consider signing up to 'free' ticket services – secretive organisations used to fill up shows that aren't selling well or need a full audience for a particular performance.
-Unfortunately for the rest of the UK, most seat-filling sites cover London only, but it can still be worth joining if you make occasional trips to the West End.
+Unfortunately, most seat-filling sites cover London only, but it can still be worth joining if you make occasional trips to the West End.

-These tickets aren't actually free as you usually pay the company £2.50-£5 a ticket to cover admin costs, or in some cases an annual membership, but in general they're a lot cheaper than buying from the theatre itself.
+These tickets aren't actually free as you usually pay the company £2.50 to £7 per ticket to cover admin costs, plus in some cases an annual membership.
+But in general they're a lot cheaper than buying from the theatre itself.
 Popular shows sell out fast, and some have different levels of membership where the people who go the most get access to bigger shows first.

 Many only accept new members during small windows a few times a year, so check back regularly if applications are currently closed – chances are they'll reopen at a later date.